Fryer House in Tampa

 - What did the most recent inspection of Fryer House in Tampa find?

-- Fryer House in Tampa was most recently inspected on November 13, 2025 with 4 violation(s).
+- Fryer House in Tampa was most recently inspected on May 11, 2026 with 10 violation(s), including 1 high-priority violation(s).
 Disposition: Inspection Completed - No Further Action.

 - Has Fryer House in Tampa ever been shut down?